Introducing my son who serves in the US Navy

 My son is the most courageous young man I know.
 He has selflessly dedicated his life to serving in the United States Navy, and if you live here, he serves you too, by protecting our freedom.
 As a mom, it's difficult to explain what we go through in crossing that dreadful threshold of letting go.
 Unlike so many of us who change our mind about what we want to do when we grow up, my son started at about age 4, saying what he was going to do, and never deviated.
 My father served in the Air Force, and my grandfathers were Marines, and together with other family and friends served in WWI, WWII, Korean War, Vietnam, and Afghanistan.

 I have read hand written journals and listened to first hand experiences about what it was like when they "stormed" the beaches of Normandy, and the days and nights that ensued.
 I read the detailed account of how his heart was beating so hard, he thought it would stop, about how when they got off the boats, with every step, they sunk helplessly to their knees and couldn't seem to move fast enough to dodge bullets, because while they were trying to make it to shore and safety, they were being shot at from the ridge directly in front of them.
-I recall in great detail how Annelise von Braun, a dear friend and one of the most elegant women I have ever met, escaped from Germany, and the unspeakable experience of having her family killed in front of her, and being left for dead.
-Then as a young teen playing-dead until she could escape by night, and then somehow traversed by foot, in the dark, across Germany to boats that were leaving the country.
+I recall in great detail how Annelise von Braun, a dear friend and one of the most elegant women I have ever met, shared her story of escaping from Germany, and the unspeakable experience of having her family raped and killed in front of her, and being left for dead; playing-dead until she could escape by night.
+Somehow she traversed by foot, in the dark, across Germany to boats that were leaving the country.
 Annelise and another young lady she met along the way, snuck onto a ship and hid in dingys, moving from one to the other when they were checked nightly, and finally how they were caught, how she feared she was going to be raped again and killed, but instead was hidden and kept safe by the ships captain who saw them safely to the United States.
 I also recall in detail the story she told me of how her husband's brother was killed on the battle field in front of him.
 Two young brothers who in the chaos of war in Europe, were separated, believing the other was dead, and were forced to enlist in separate countries; and how by chance they met on the battle field, recognizing each other moments before one brother was shot by someone else, believing he was the "enemy".
 I've listened to first hand accounts of what it was like for survivors of the German concentration camps, and I've walked the ghostly gas chambers at Dachau in Germany with the grandson of a survivor, and listened while he shared his grandparent's experience.
-(The politicians who are too young or too dumb to recognize that the German concentration camps in no way whatsoever compare to the camps where illegals are being vetted, should never speak again, because to make that comparison is pure ignorance.)

 The Founding Fathers of this great country held that all things were under God, and before beginning to write the documents such as the US Constitution, they gathered and prayed.
 I taught my son all things are under God, and things like integrity, honor and respect for God, Country, Parents, family, and friends is something only he can uphold.